floriancourgey/blog/_posts/2018-05-28-create-an-admin-for-a-customized-sql-table.md

 ![](/assets/images/2018/05/AdminController-with-Add-New.jpg)

-> > But it doesn&#8217;t work!
-You can also try to click on edit or on details, you&#8217;ll have an error:
+> > But it doesn't work!
+You can also try to click on edit or on details, you'll have an error:

 <http://localhost/admin-dev/index.php?controller=AdminPasta&id=768&updatepasta>